kjosib/sophie/docs/tech/vm.rst

 * [DONE] Pre-link global functions at load-time rather than hash look-ups during execution.
 * [DONE] Message-passing -- starting with a console-actor.
 * [DONE] Modules.
 The one global namespace is carved up with a simple name-mangling scheme.
+* Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
 * SDL bindings, at least for some simple graphics and the mouse.
 * User-Defined Actors.
 * FFI improvements.